kormachevt/qa-ci-reporter/README.md

 }
 ```

-* make sure to add these repoitories to the settings.gradle
+* make sure to add these repositories to the settings.gradle
 ```
 pluginManagement {
     repositories {